 What do you do?
-You’ve got to get in front of this 57% number while the customers are doing their due diligence and you can do that with content.
+You’ve got to get in front of this 57% number while the customers are doing their due diligence, and you can do that with content.
 The current industry trends and the analysis tell us that change is necessary.

-Does your sales team know about this and does management understand these changes?
+Does your sales team know about this, and does management understand these changes?

 I speak to C-level executives who know that sales productivity is paramount to enabling a company to grow.
 However, they are still using the same outdated sales tactics to survive.
-In fact, 71% ranked it as the most critical importance.
+71% ranked it as the most critical importance.

 Sales and marketing alignment and the sales pipeline process

-Face it, there’s friction between the sales and marketing teams.
+Face it.
+There’s friction between the sales and marketing teams.
 It’s human nature, but it must be addressed.
 Sales and marketing alignment typically impact enterprise organizations.

 Make your website your best sales rep.

-Even more important is utilizing a responsive website design platform that automatically optimizes for visitors from any device.
+Even more important is utilizing a responsive website design platform that automatically optimizes visitors from any device.
 Responsive design is automatically optimized for mobile and has SEO built-in.

-Tune your website with SEO get your keywords in there put them in your header, title tag, meta description, and alt tags.
-Design your website to funnel people to your highest converting web pages.
+Tune your website with SEO, get your keywords in there put them in your header, title tag, meta description, and alt tags.
+Design your website to funnel people to your highest-converting web pages.
 You

 can find the top converting web pages by setting up goals in Google Analytics.